phunanon/Ephem/README.md

 **Likeness vs. Equality**
 Equality compares the 4 bytes of information inside a Value, which may be a primitive type or pointer to a more complex type.
 Likeness intelligently compares strings and lists per character and item respectively.
 Likeness otherwise decays into equality.
+Infinite lists are only equal to `N`.

 `(= [1..])`
 Returns `T` for homogeneously alike arguments.